 Negotiations for FTA between Pakistan and Turkey were started formally in Ankara, in October 201514.
 The seventh round of talks between Pakistan and Turkey was held on 9th July, 2017.
-FTA between Pakistan and Turkey is also expected to be concluded soon15.
+FTA between Pakistan and Turkey is also expected to be concluded before the end of 201715.